 The WARA PS track focuses on Human-AI Teaming to enhance societal safety.
 Participants will learn and apply the Joint Control Framework (JCF), which describes interactions between human operators and autonomous, automated, and manual control systems, to analyze the humans role in autonomous systems.

 Students will engage in hands-on exercises to modify systems, exploring ways to strengthen human operators’ roles in autonomy.
 The course is scenario-driven, bringing research closer to real-world applications and encouraging students to critically assess the societal impact of autonomous systems.
-Labs will utilize the WARA PS Core System for Urban Air Traffic Management (UTM), a cutting-edge system for unmanned aerial systems.
+Labs will utilize Urban Air Traffic Management (UTM), a cutting-edge system for unmanned aerial systems.

 Lectures will complement the labs and exercises, culminating in a final demonstration on the last day of the summer school.
 To earn full credit, students must attend all lectures and complete assigned tasks.

 It is also possible to do an optional post-assignment.
-The post-assignment varies based on the student group.
-WASP students will focus on implementing AI solutions based on the on-site assignment, while HS students will conduct an in-depth study on human-AI teaming challenges within the public safety scenario developed during the summer school.
+If you choose to do the optional post-assignment, you will conduct an in-depth study on human-AI teaming challenges within the public safety scenario developed during the summer school.
 Results of the post-assignments will be presented during the WARA PS Demonstration week (week 38) in Västervik.

 Familiarity with the Python programming language.